melvinwaluyo/PowerGuard/mqtt-simulator/README.md

 ### High CPU Usage
 - Increase PUBLISH_INTERVAL to reduce publishing frequency
 - Reduce the number of simulated outlets

+### Seeing 0W for All Outlets
+- **This is normal if outlets are OFF!** Real STM32 sensors read 0 when relay is OFF
+- The simulator still publishes these 0 values (mimics real hardware)
+- Backend logs will show "Skipped storing 0 values" - **this is intentional** to prevent database flooding
+- Check outlet states in your mobile app - they should show OFF (red)
+- Turn outlets ON via app to see real power values
+- If outlets are ON but still showing 0W, check backend MQTT connection

+### Outlets Don't Match App State
+- Verify `API_URL` points to your backend (use Azure URL if backend is deployed)
+- Ensure backend is running and accessible
+- Restart simulator to re-fetch outlet states from backend
+- If backend is unreachable, simulator defaults all outlets to OFF for safety

 ## License